 Meet Henry Flakes.
 Chances are that even if you’re a boxing fan you’ve probably never heard of him, but you might have done if things had gone differently.
-Henry was a young up-and-coming heavyweight during the plate 1940’s, tipped by many in boxing and in the press as a future champion and the best young heavyweight in the country at that time.
+Henry was a young up-and-coming heavyweight during the late 1940’s, tipped by many in boxing and the press as a future champion and the best young heavyweight in the country at that time.
 He had the technical skill and a lethal right hand that could (and probably should) have seen him become a champion.
+Only he didn’t.

 Henry had an Achilles heel that had nothing to do with his boxing ability.
 He suffered from cataracts.
 Naturally, being punched in the face for a living isn’t likely to improve that particular medical condition and it certainly didn’t improve Henry’s.
-Instead, just when he was on the verge of big-league championship fights, it ended his career.
-And that was where it all started going horribly wrong.
+Just when he was on the verge of big-league championship fights, it ended his career.
+That was where it all started going horribly wrong.

 After his enforced retirement Henry held down a few low-wage jobs to pay the bills.
 Unfortunately several other problems arose.
-He lost his right eye to the cataracts, having to have it removed in an expensive operation he couldn’t really afford to pay for.
+He lost his right eye to the cataracts, having it removed in an expensive operation he couldn’t really afford.
 He was in surgery again having his appendix removed (according to his autopsy report) and he also had some skin grafts taken.
 Surgery in the US is very, very expensive and also often involves large amounts of drugs.
-Drugs that Henry (according to his prison admission report) had become addicted to.
-He scraped some vague semblance of a living out of being a car mechanic, spent most of it on drugs and by 1958 he was in desperate need of both cash and dope.
+Drugs that Henry (according to his prison admission report) became addicted to.
+He scraped some vague semblance of a living as a mechanic, spent most of it on drugs and by 1958 desperately needed cash and dope.
 An associate, Walter Green, suggested a quick means of gaining both; Armed robbery.

 Flakes, being desperate, went along with the idea.
-Together with Walter Green and getaway driver Dewitt Lee he secured a gun and went into a men’s haberdasher in Spring, 1958.
-They took the whopping sum of $96, not exactly a King’s ransom.
-What they left behind was proprietor Joseph Friedmann.
-Lying on the floor having been shot dead during the robbery, by Flakes, as the robbers were leaving the store..
-It wasn’t long before both Flakes and Green would be joining him.
-Lee, sat outside in their car, escaped a death sentence, receiving life imprisonment (a suggestion was made that dating a white college student might have somehow aided his case.
+Together with Green and getaway driver Dewitt Lee he secured a gun and went into a men’s haberdasher in Spring, 1958.
+In exchange for the whopping sum of $96 (hardly a King’s ransom) they left proprietor Joseph Friedmann on the floor, shot dead by Flakes as the robbers were leaving.
+It wasn’t long before Flakes and Green would be joining him.
+Lee, sat outside in their car, escaped a death sentence, receiving life imprisonment.
+It was later suggested that dating a white college student who spoke up for him might have aided his case.

-They were picked up by detectives, remanded, tried and, on March 6, 1959, Flakes and Green were given the mandatory sentence under New York law at the time.
-Death by electrocution.
+They were picked up by detectives and remanded to face capital murder charges.
+Under New York law at the time they could all die regardless of who fired the shot, the felony murder statute made them liable just for taking part in the robbery.
+On March 6, 1959, Flakes and Green were condemned to death by electrocution.
 The next day they were transferred from their holding cells to Sing Sing Prison’s notorious ‘Death House’ to await their date with Sing Sing’s most infamous resident, ‘Old Sparky,’

-He’d probably not have found himself paying Hover’s wages, either.
+He probably wouldn’t have paid Hover’s wages, either.